Business Fraud Tips

 Verify wire and ACH transfers carefully

-Lake City Bank requires dual approval to originate ACH and wire transfers through Business Online.
+Lake City Bank requires dual approval to originate ACH and wire transfers through Lake City Bank Digital.
 To avoid fraud, be sure that both approvers are fully aware of the transaction request and that both individuals verify the authenticity of the request every single time.
 Make it policy to never reply to an email request for a wire.
 Call a number you know, or physically visit the individual requesting the payment, especially if they are time sensitive (requesting the wire in a hurry is a dead giveaway that it’s a fraudulent request).
 Fraudsters monitor social media to see when certain employees are out of the office, then impersonate the absent employee asking for an urgent transfer, knowing full well that it’s difficult to reach them for verification.

 Difficult passwords are harder to guess